TACACS+ vs. Radius: What’s the Difference?

 This difference in authorization granularity explains why organizations often evaluate TACACS+ vs RADIUS based on whether they need to protect infrastructure management or regulate network connectivity.

-TACACS+ Authorization
+TACACS+ Authorization:

 • Controls administrator privileges